What we fund

 Only registered charities, or not-for-profit organisations who are in the process of becoming a charity, will be considered.

 The Trustees give priority to projects which help disadvantaged people or communities in Bolton, or provide for the relief of poverty.
-These have included projects which help elderly people or people with disabilities, young people, children and ethnic minority groups.
+These have included projects which help elderly people, those with disabilities, carers, young people, children and minority groups.

 The Trustees will consider applications from organisations concerned with the Arts, especially where projects are likely to bring benefit to the community or to improve access or involvement by disadvantaged people.